slint-ui/slint/api/cpp/docs/cmake.md

    or `slint-cpp-XXX-win64.exe` for a Windows installer. ("XXX" refers to the version of the latest release)
 4. Uncompress the downloaded archive or run the installer.

 After extracting the artifact or running the installer, you can place the `lib` sub-directory into your `CMAKE_PREFIX_PATH` and `find_package(Slint)` should succeed in locating the package.
+You also need to place the `lib` sub-directory in the `PATH` envionment variable on Windows, and the `LD_LIBRARY_PATH` on Linux so that the DLL can be found at runtime.

 In the next section you will learn how to use the installed library in your application and load `.slint` UI files.